facebook/react-native-website/cndocs/navigatorios.md

 ### `translucent`

-Boolean value that indicates whether the navigation bar is translucent by default
+Boolean value that indicates whether the navigation bar is translucent by default.
+When true any screens loaded within the navigator will sit below the status bar and underneath the navigation bar.
+To have screens render below the navigation bar set to false.

 | 类型 | 必填 |
 | ---- | -------- |